 But the point remains the same:

 If you want to be a professional in almost any field, there’s a solid step-by-step process to make sure that the professionals are well-trained and qualified with an appropriate amount of experience so that the clients are well-served.

 It’s really important to recognize that portrait sessions and weddings are worlds apart.
-When we’re shooting a portrait session, we get to control almost everything: the time of day the session takes place, the location(s) we’re shooting, who’s going to be there etc. And there’s only one type of photography we’ll be doing the entire time: portraits of people.
+When we’re shooting a portrait session, we get to control almost everything: the time of day the session takes place, the location(s) we’re shooting, the lighting, who’s going to be there, etc. And there’s only one type of photography we’ll be doing the entire time: portraits of people.

-Wedding days are a different beast.
-Like the Olympic Decathlon of photography.
+Wedding days are a different animal.
+They’re like the Olympic Decathlon of photography.
 Portraits are like the 100m dash.
 To master the latter, you have to be an expert at one thing.
 To master the former, you have to be good at a lot of things.

 There’s not much wiggle room.
 And there are no do-overs.